Surfing the Web at Work

 It's a choice every company has to make.
 And, more and more companies are choosing to monitor employees and their online use.
 I don't recommend employee internet monitoring.
 I do recommend the following actions to create an organizational environment in which employees don’t abuse their employer’s trust.

 - Develop a solid internet and email policy that provides employees with clear expectations about the employer's stance on personal time online at work.
 This policy can broadly forbid certain activities and site visitations without making employees feel like criminals.
-The policy can emphasize responsibility, faith, and trust.
+The policy can emphasize responsibility, faith, professional confidence, and trust.

 - Communicate the policy using lots of examples so that employees are not confused about their requirements.
 Continuously communicate your expectations and address employees who take advantage of their employer’s time individually.
 If an employee’s productivity or contribution slips, communicate with the employee to determine if online use is affecting performance.
 Use progressive discipline with employees who repeatedly violate your expectations and trust.